 HBK Incubates is open to all food entrepreneurs.
 We are well-suited to caterers, specialty food makers, recipe testers, restaurants doing training and menu development, meal delivery businesses and many other types of businesses.

-HBK Incubates is committed to helping low-income entrepreneurs grow their food businesses.
+We offer subsidized rates to make our program accessible to all.
 30% of our members are low-income and receive subsidies on kitchen rental and storage.
 If you think you qualify, please inquire.

 SHORT TERM RENTAL OPPORTUNITIES: If you need a short term space to prepare food for your next event, contact HBK Incubates about our commercial tenant and short term rates.